AgriPath: A Systematic Exploration of Architectural Trade-offs for Crop Disease Classification: Evaluation Analysis

+As observed with contrastive models, transfer asymmetry emerges, but in the opposite direction: lab-to-field degradation is consistently larger than field-to-lab.
+This indicates that models trained on field data learn representations that better tolerate cleaner laboratory conditions, whereas models trained only on lab imagery struggle to generalise to the higher variability of field environments.

-Overall, generative VLMs exhibit strong pretrained visual representations that can be unlocked with modest supervision, though their effectiveness depends on training domain and alignment strategy.
-Their generative interface introduces additional complexity, but also supports greater robustness under domain shift, reflecting a trade-off between interface simplicity and representational generality.
+Overall, generative VLMs exhibit strong pretrained visual representations that can be unlocked with modest supervision, though their effectiveness depends on training domain and adaptation strategy.
+Their generative interface introduces additional complexity, but also supports improved robustness under domain shift, reflecting a trade-off between interface simplicity and representational generality.